-SGVI manages widely-dispersed VLTs through the CMS, custom configured by SGVI to the requirements of each jurisdiction.
-The CMS enables SGVI to monitor VLTs, record all VLT meter data collection, calculate revenue share for the Government, SGVI, and all video lottery Retailers, produce all necessary financial reporting, and track game play (all of which can be monitored by the Government on its CMS monitor).
+SGVI manages widely-dispersed VLTs through the CMS, custom configured to the requirements of each jurisdiction.
+The CMS enables the Government and SGVI to monitor VLTs, record all VLT meter data collection, calculate revenue share for the Government, SGVI, and all video lottery Retailers, produce all necessary financial reporting, and track game play (all of which can be monitored by the Government on its CMS monitor).
 SGVI customer support and technical personnel are trained on the various applications of the CMS and will train Government regulators as well.

 The CMS operates using a Microsoft suite of products and is capable of efficient installation and use in a variety of computing environments.
 The CMS is highly scalable, and can directly connect VLTs to a dedicated server in locations where more than 20 VLTs are in operation.
 SGVI pays all licensing fees associated with the CMS and does not pass any of this cost on to the Government or to video lottery Retailers.

 The real-time monitoring and reporting functions of the CMS deliver financial and operating visibility that provides SGVI, in consultation with the Government, the ability to continuously evaluate and recalibrate the video lottery operations based on highly-specific data.
 Through the CMS, the Government and SGVI can identify strong- and weak-performing locations, machines, and games themselves.
 This data allows decision-makers to determine (i) when to introduce new games or updated game versions, (ii) those retailers that could promote video lottery more effectively or require additional training, (iii) those locations that are and are not prepared for expansion of VLT operations, and (iv) when to launch targeted promotions or awareness campaigns.
 Among the key reports available through the CMS include: